The library policies are developed to meet the needs of each school.

 Selecting Library Materials

 Books and other media selection should be based on the School District of Philadelphia’s Core Curriculum, student reading and interest levels, student input, the current library inventory and the collection development plan.
-Selection Tools:
+Tools to review titles:

 De-Selecting/Weeding Library Materials